 Most adults own something.
 Whether that’s a house, a vehicle, valuable pieces of jewelry, or pets.
 If you don’t want the state to decide where your assets go when you die or, more importantly, who will be in charge of your children and funds owed to them, then you better draw up a will.
+Let’s discuss writing a will.

 What is a will?

 A will is a legal document that states your wishes regarding what happens to your assets/property when you die and who is responsible for caring of minor children.
+In the will you leave instructions that an executor (whom you choose) carries out.
+The executor should be an individual or corporate fiduciary who you trust and who is competent to perform the required duties.

 Why do I need a will?